faun/blog/source/resume.md

 [Zinedistro](https://github.com/zinedistro/zinedistro) is a ready-made content management tool for creators of zines to distribute their work.
 Deployment to Heroku is a just a button push away.

 #### Bitrot
-An experiment in learning Go, [bitrot](https://github.com/ggilder/bitrot) aims to fight silent data corruption by generating file checksums and later verifying the checksum value.
+An experiment in learning Golang, [bitrot](https://github.com/ggilder/bitrot) aims to fight silent data corruption by generating file checksums and later verifying the checksum value.
 This tool is meant to be run on a regular basis on a network attached storage device.

 ---